carladgibin/lookin_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+<h1>LookIn Meditation App</h1>

+This is a an application called Lookin, the intention is to help the users to improve their lives through meditation.

+<h2>Technologies</h2>

-* Ruby version
+* Ruby 6

 * System dependencies